aronds/aronds.github.io/README.md

 # aronds.github.io

-Welcome to **Data Hunter's Den** – Turning Your Data into Insight
+Welcome to my Studio! – Turning Your Data into Insight

 ## Overview
 This repository hosts the source code for my personal website, [Data Hunter's Den](https://aronds.github.io), where I explore the intersection of data science, analysis, and engineering with a unique, medieval-inspired design.

-**Data Hunter's Den** is more than just a personal site; it's a sanctuary for those who seek to transform raw data into meaningful insights.
-With a focus on Data Science, Data Analysis, Data Engineering, Machine Learning, Business Intelligence, and Artificial Intelligence, this site is a hub for projects, tools, and knowledge in the field.

 ## Sections
 The site is divided into several key sections: